Zero-Shot Textual Explanations via Translating Decision-Critical Features

-Existing zero-shot approaches cannot provide class-specific explanations because their outputs are based on global image–text similarity.
-In contrast, TEXTER generates explanations conditioned on any target class, enabling class-wise analysis in multi-class settings.
-Class-specific explanations are particularly important when multiple classes share overlapping visual cues, because background structures may resemble features of competing classes.
+Existing zero-shot approaches typically rely on global image--text similarity and therefore do not explicitly support class-conditioned analysis without providing an external class query.
+In contrast, TEXTER retrieves explanations conditioned on an arbitrary target class, enabling class-wise analysis in multi-class settings.
+This is particularly important when multiple classes share overlapping visual cues, where background structures may resemble features of competing classes.

 Figure~\ref{fig:class_wise_explanation} illustrates an example where the ground-truth label is \textit{water snake} but the model predicts \textit{stick insect}.
 Text-To-Concept produces only class-agnostic descriptions, whereas TEXTER generates explanations for both classes.
 With the target class set to \textit{stick insect}, TEXTER produces explanations such as slender antennae and slender body segments, indicating that twig-like background fragments are misinterpreted as insect limbs.
 With the target class set to the ground-truth \textit{water snake}, TEXTER produces explanations such as slithering through vegetation and venomous look, suggesting that cues relevant to the ground-truth class remain present despite the incorrect prediction.